 “That’s it?” the king was surprised.
 “Specify, how much land do you wish?”

-“Just enough that can be covered with three of my steps,” he said.
+“Just enough that can be covered with three of my steps,” the young Brahmin said.

-The demon-king began to feel kindly towards the Brahmin.
+The demon-king began to feel kindly towards him.

 But the King stood firm, agreeing to grant the Brahmin as much land as could be covered in three of his steps.

-Now, the custom (still followed) is that any religious donation, or charitable act, is finalized through the act of pouring water by the giver from a special brass pot containing purified water to the receiver or to let fall to the ground.
+The custom that is still followed today is that any religious donation, or charitable act, is finalized only when the giver pours water from a special brass pot containing purified water onto the receiver’s hand.

-Thus, the King prepared to formalize his pledge by reaching for the special brass pot.
+Here too, the King prepared to formalize his pledge and reached for the special brass pot.

 Ant-man, anyone?